Luczia/NUC401-SPI-Encoder/README.md

 # NUC401-SPI-Encoder

 # Description:
-Simple program to test the SPI communication between a nucleo f401 with AS5048 and icMU.
+Simple program to test the SPI communication between a Nucleo F401 with AS5048 and icMU.

 It includes DWT (to enable delays in µsecondsm as well as UART communication and SPI non-blocking call though DMA transfers).
 It rests upon CubeMX ennvironment.
 The code is architectured to enable cpp compilation (as it uses C++ libraies) in root mode (STM32CubeIDE file system compatible with MC-SDK)